Aliases for RAD9A Gene

 GeneCards Summary for RAD9A Gene

 RAD9A (RAD9 Checkpoint Clamp Component A) is a Protein Coding gene.
-Diseases associated with RAD9A include alpha-thalassemia/mental retardation syndrome.
-Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
-GO annotations related to this gene include protein kinase binding and SH3 domain binding.
+Diseases associated with RAD9A include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked and Spinocerebellar Ataxia Type 1 With Axonal Neuropathy.
+Among its related pathways are E2F mediated regulation of DNA replication and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and SH3 domain binding.
 An important paralog of this gene is RAD9B.